edwinchoate/program-databases-with-t-sql/README.md

-# programming-databases-with-t-sql
+# Program Databases with Transact-SQL

-This is a code repository for the LinkedIn Learning course Program Databases with Transact-SQL.
+This is a repository for the LinkedIn Learning course C# Best Practices for Developers.
+The full course is available from [LinkedIn Learning](https://www.linkedin.com/learning/program-databases-with-transact-sql).